 - Cognitive behavioral therapy

 - Mindfulness therapy

-- Weekly life-skills group therapy sessions for family and friends to learn about addiction and how to support loves ones
+- Weekly life-skills group therapy sessions for family and friends

 - Co-occurring mental health disorders such as PTSD, depression, anxiety-related disorders and mood disorders

 Before leaving the program, patients set goals for lasting recovery.
 A long-term recovery plan may include:

 - Weekly aftercare group sessions to reinforce therapy